l-d-s/rankGap/README.md

 …where “ranks” in the equation refers to the ranks of $g$ in each of the conditions under consideration.

+Why are these statistics useful?

-Rank-gap statistics have *p*-value-like properties: they are (approximately) uniformly distributed when gene ranks are independent, and smaller-than-uniform when gene ranks are closer than expected by chance across the conditions.
-These properties also hold within strata of $\max(\text{ranks}_g)$, which represents the importance of a gene in *any* of the conditions.
+- Rank-gap statistics have *p*-value-like properties: they are (approximately) uniformly distributed when gene ranks are independent, and smaller-than-uniform when gene ranks are closer than expected by chance across the conditions.
+So we can explore this “excess concordance” using familiar *p*-value techniques.

-We therefore adapt common graphics for displaying *p*-values to explore their distribution.
+- These properties also hold within strata of $\max(\text{ranks}_g)$, which represents the maximum importance of a gene in *any* of the conditions.
+This lets us focus attention on excess concordance near the top of the lists.

 ## Example: overlapping gene expression changes in Mendelian Disorders of the Epigenetic Machinery